-The precipitation at Plittorp and Äspö are presented in Table 5-4.
-"001" in the table means originally measured value from the Geonor precipitation gauge, "COR" means corrected and approved value by SMHI, "MES" means analysed values from Mesan.
+The monthly precipitation at Plittorp and Äspö are presented in Table 5-4.
+"COR" means corrected and approved value by SMHI, "MES" means analysed values from Mesan.
 ALX is the correction for wind errors, wetting and evaporation.

 ALX is estimating the true precipitation.
 It is based on photographs of the surroundings and maps of the stations and the same method is used as for the other SMHI stations.
 The Table 5-3 below gives the corrections in percent for each month.
-More information about the estimated true precipitation can be found in reference /5/ and /6/.
+More information about the estimated true precipitation can be found in reference $\frac{4}{\text{and}}$ .